Constellations in prime elements of number fields: Constellations in ideals and quadratic forms

 \section{Constellations in ideals and quadratic forms}

-The goal of the present section is to establish the following theorem on binary quadratic forms.
-This is a refinement of Theorem~\ref{mtheorem=quadraticform}: condition~(b2) in \eqref{en:close} is the additional part.
-For a binary quadratic form $F\colon \ZZ^2\to \ZZ; F(x,y)\coloneqq ax^2+bxy+cz^2$ with integral coefficients, recall that $F$ is primitive if $\mathrm{gcd}(a,b,c)=1$, and that $D_F$ denotes the discriminant $b^2-4ac$.
+The goal of the present section is to establish Theorem~\ref{mtheorem=quadraticform}; we in fact prove its refinement, Theorem~\ref{theorem=quadraticformcloseprimes}.
+For a binary quadratic form $F\colon \ZZ^2\to \ZZ; F(x,y)\coloneqq ax^2+bxy+cy^2$ with integral coefficients, recall that $F$ is said to be \emph{primitive} if $\mathrm{gcd}(a,b,c)=1$, and that $D_F$ denotes the discriminant $b^2-4ac$.
 We say that $F$ is \emph{non-degenerate} if $D_F$ is not a perfect square.
 If $D_F$ is a perfect square, then $F$ decomposes into the product of two linear polynomials in the polynomial ring $\ZZ[x,y]$; such a form can take prime values only if one of the two factors is equal to $\pm 1$, and hence it is not of our interest.
-Recall also Definition~\ref{definition=reldens_c}.
+Recall also the definition of the relative upper asymptotic density $\overline{d}_{X,\bv}(A)$ from Definition~\ref{definition=reldens_c}.